nagarjuna1818/Test-Results-Syncer/README.md

 # Test-Results-Syncer
 ## About Syncer
-***Syncer*** is a command-line utility tool with rich set of features which helps in updating Azure DevOps Test-Cases with Test Results depending upon type of test execution (Automated or Manual).
+***Syncer*** is a command-line utility tool with rich set of features which updates Azure DevOps Test-Cases with Test Results depending upon type of test execution (Automated or Manual).

 ## Features of Syncer
 Following are some features of Syncer on high-level: